Aliases for GRM4 Gene

 GeneCards Summary for GRM4 Gene

 GRM4 (Glutamate Metabotropic Receptor 4) is a Protein Coding gene.
-Diseases associated with GRM4 include myoclonic epilepsy, juvenile 1 and schizophrenia.
+Diseases associated with GRM4 include epilepsy, generalized, with febrile seizures plus, type 5 and schizophrenia.
 Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and calcium-dependent protein binding.
 An important paralog of this gene is GRM1.